The Grind Line: Predicting the Next Red Wings Captain

 If Zetterberg stays true to his word and hangs his skates up in two years, the Red Wings will be in a world of trouble.

-The same was said near the end of Steve Yzerman and Nicklas Lidstrom’s careers.
+That was also said near the end of Steve Yzerman and Nicklas Lidstrom’s careers.

-Contrary to what many believe, Detroit will transition smoothly, just as they did in years prior.
+Contrary to belief, Detroit will transition smoothly, just as they did in years prior.
 They have a talented prospect pipeline that will be ready to take on the NHL’s best just as the last chapter in Zetterberg’s NHL career ends.

 Leader of The Next Wave

-A new cast including the likes of Vili Saarijarvi, Joe Hicketts, Evgeny Svechnikov, Tyler Bertuzzi and others will arrive just in time to carry the Wings back to respectability.
-It is a transition similar to the progression in Rogue One: A Star Wars Story to Episode IV: A New Hope, with Larkin leading the charge of a new alliance.
+A new cast including the likes of Vili Saarijarvi, Joe Hicketts, Evgeny Svechnikov, Tyler Bertuzzi and others will arrive just in time to collectively carry the Wings back to respectability.
+It is a transition that can be thought of as the progression from Rogue One: A Star Wars Story to Episode IV: A New Hope, with Larkin the leading the charge of a new alliance.

 The U.S. National Team Development Program alumnus will not have the same experience that Zetterberg and Lidstrom had when they received Hockeytown’s captaincy at 32 and 36 respectively.
 However, he will be the right choice to captain the Red Wings for the next decade or so when the time comes.
 Niklas Kronwall will be gone.
 Abdelkader will be declining.
 Apart from those two and Larkin, no one jumps out as captain material.